Adding Videos to Observations

 Tap or click a video thumbnail in the grid to open the player.

-- Mobile: The player opens as a full-screen modal with playback controls.
-Clips that are uploaded play from the cloud; recordings that still exist only on your device play from local storage.
+• Mobile: The player opens as a full-screen modal with a themed header bar containing a visible close button and the video title, plus playback controls below.
+Clips that are already uploaded and hosted in the cloud play with the same streaming experience as on web; recordings that still exist only on your device play from local storage.

 If the video is still processing, the player shows a status message ("Uploading..." or "Encoding — this usually takes a minute") instead of playback controls.